danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="about"></a>About Sheeeeeeeeet

-Sheeeeeeeeet helps you create customizable and stylable menus, context menus and action sheets.
-It comes with many built-in item types and can be extended with custom ones.
+Sheeeeeeeeet helps you create menus that can be used as context menus and action sheets.
+It comes with many item types (standard items, buttons, titles, toggles etc.) and can be extended with custom ones.

 <p align="center">
     <img src ="Resources/Demo.gif" />